bkil/freedom-fighters/en/article/local-fingerprinting.md

 * SMB
 * HTTP URLs
 * TLS SNI
-* some of the HTTPS websites and URLs may be identified by packet size distribution
+* some of the HTTPS websites and URLs may be identified: packet size distribution, size of bursts per each port (file transfer per connection), histogram of ingress packet count between two egress packets

 ## Wireless options